 I focused the sanding in specific areas that would be in a spot where someone would sit for a longer period of time.

-And that my friends is distressing furniture using an orbital sander in under 5 minutes!
+And that my friends is how to create distressed furniture using an orbital sander in under 5 minutes!

 Now all that needs to be done is some styling and your distressed furniture is ready to go!